 he directors will be provided with appropriate and timely information in advance of each Board meeting so that they can maintain full and effective control over strategic, financial, operational, compliance and governance issues.
 Any additional information requested by directors will be provided.

 The Board’s performance shall be assessed by the Board as a whole. and each Individual Directors.

 Term of Bank directorship, one-third of all directors shall vacate office at each of the Annual General Meeting of Shareholders.
 Directors holding the longest terms shall vacate office first.
 If an agreement for vacating office cannot be reached among directors, a lot drawing shall be adopted.
 Any director vacating office on due term can be re-elected by shareholders meeting.

-The directors shall not exceed the age limit of 72 years old and Independent directors shall not hold more than three consecutive terms of directorship.
-It shall take effect after the Annual General Meeting of Shareholders in 2013.
+The directors shall not exceed the age limit of 72 years old and Independent Directors shall hold their positions for no more than 9 consecutive years.

 The Board shall be assisted in the discharge of its duties by various Board Committees.
 The purpose of each board committee is to consider, in greater depth than is practicable at Board meetings, matters for which the Board retains responsibility.

 The type and composition of Board Committees shall be reviewed by the Board.

 A description of the existing Board Committees, each of which operates under terms of reference or charters approved by the Board, is given below

 The minutes of all meetings of Board Committees shall be submitted to the Board for acknowledgement.
 This provides directors with an opportunity to receive additional information or to comment and express views on issues being addressed at Board Committees level.